blockworks-foundation/mango-explorer/README.md

 ## Show your Mango margin accounts

-To try this out, go to the [Show My Accounts](ShowMyAccounts.ipynb) page and enter your public key.
+To try this out, go to the [Show Account](ShowAccount.ipynb) page and enter your public key.
 (Note: I know you're running untrusted code, but it can't do much if you only give it your public key.)

 ## Show all Mango margin accounts